vanilophp/netopia/docs/examples.md

 # Examples

-The Example below shows some of the code that you can put in your application.
+The Example below shows parts of the code that you can put in your application.

 ### CheckoutController